-Figure 10.15.3.3.3-1: Cancel preconfigured regroup procedure in multiple MC service systems
+Figure 10.15.3.3.3-1: Cancel preconfigured regroup procedure in multiple MC systems

 1. The authorized user of MC service client 1 initiates the cancellation of the regrouping that uses a preconfigured MC service group.

 2. MC service client 1 sends the preconfigured regroup cancel request to the MC service server, specifying the MC service group ID of the regroup group.